RaphaelIT7/gmod-holylib/README.md

 Sends the `hltv_cameraman` event aall clients and blocks the `HLTVDirector` from changing the view.
 Call it with `0` / `NULL` to reset it and let the `HLTVDirector` take control again.

+> [!NOTE]
-> NOTE: This won't set it for new clients.
+> This won't set it for new clients.
 You have to call it again for thoes.

 ### HLTVClient
 This is a metatable that is pushed by this module.
 It contains the functions listed below